johnofleek/PiloT/docs/networkManagerDocs/instructions_HL7692.md

  command / configure the HL7692 via it's USB serial port

-With network manager manger running it's better to use the physical UART connection between the RPi and the Pilot / HL7692.
+With network manager manger running it's better to use the physical UART connection between the RPi and the PiloT / HL7692.
 This works ok on the RPi's that don't have WiFi or the RPi4.

 To access the HL7692 USB serial port command interface use a serial terminal tool like minicom